 A sharp dogleg to the left.
 The drive has to be positioned accurately to ensure a sight of the green for the second shot.
 Too short or left and the trees on the left will block out a view of the green.
 Too far right or too long and the right hand trees come into play.

-Mens - Knapp Engineering
+Mens - Diesel and Engineering

 Ladies - Superliquor Motueka